Gbemisola23/ebinnaturals/README.md

   </details>

 ### Python
-[ Flake8 was used to test python code.
+Flake8 was used to test python code.

 ## Bugs

    For this project there were so many major bugs I encountered during the project development.
+The list below is inexhaustive of all the issues encountered.
    Some of them I ended up taking them to tutor support whom have been very helpful.
-   Also, my dear husband who is also a developer who helped me to resolve issues that tutor support couldn't help with.
+   Also, my dear husband who is also a developer who helped me to resolve issues that tutor support couldn't help with especially the
+   AWS.

 ### Bug 1
    1.During development, product detail wasn't displaying beacause of erroneous template.